hdinkel/linuxcommandline/linux_intermediate/basic_scripting.rst

 but also human beings will probably have to read and understand your script.
 (see :ref:`Breaking up long lines<breaking_up_long_lines>`)
 Even if your script is very simple - document it!
-This helps others understand what you did, but - most important - it helps you remember what you did, when you have to reuse the script in the future.
+This helps others understand what you did, but - most importantly - it helps you remember what you did, when you have to reuse the script in the future.

 Documentation is done either by writing comments into the script or by creating a special documentation file (``README.txt`` or similar).
 Documenting in the script can be done in several ways: